ibm-cloud-docs/vpc/vpe-faqs.md

 A VPE is not created in high-availability (HA) mode, by default.
 HA comes primarily from the IBM Cloud services.

-## Can I access an IBM Cloud service using either a service endpoint or ADN IP address?
+## Can I access an IBM Cloud service using a private service endpoint IP address?
 {: #faq-access-using-cse-adn}
 {: faq}
 {: support}

-When a VPE project deploys, any IBM Cloud service that is mapped to an IP address on a VPC network cannot be accessed directly using either an IBM Cloud service endpoint or Application Delivery Network (ADN) IP address.
-Failing to do so results in unexpected connectivity issues.
+When a VPE is created, IBM Cloud DNS Services is automatically set up to resolve the IBM Cloud service FQDN to the VPE's private VPC IP address.
+Although direct access to the private service endpoint IP address is possible, it is recommended to use the DNS mapping that is set up automatically, rather than override with a mapping to the service endpoint IP address.

 ## Does mapping an IBM Cloud service to an IP address on a VPC network make the service private?
 {: #faq-map-cloud-service-make-service-private}